Premium increases are driven by several complex factors:

 of a ‘basket of household goods’)

-The result of the change is that, in 2017, the Rebate amount is now closer to 25% (for customers under 65 not affected by income testing).
-For example, a 30% Rebate on a $4,500 premium would have been a saving of $1,350, whereas a 25% Rebate on the same premium would result in a saving of $1,125.
+The result of the change, is that in 2017 the rebate amount is now closer to 26% (for customers under 65 not affected by income testing).
+For example, a 30% rebate on a $4,500 premium would have been a saving of $1,350, however a 26% rebate on the same premium would result in a saving of $1,170.

 1ABS.
 3101.0 - Australian Demographic Statistics, Jun 2014 [Online] 2014 (Last accessed Feb 2016).
 Available from: www.abs.gov.au AIHW.
 Australia's welfare 2015.
 Australia's welfare series no. 12.
 Cat. no. AUS 189.
 2015; p 85.

 22ABS.
 3302.0.55.001 - Life Tables, States, Territories and Australia, 2013-2015 [Online] 2016 [Accessed Jan 2017] Available from: www.abs.gov.au

 *At Members First providers for most dental, chiro, physio, optical and podiatry consultations.
 Excludes orthodontics, orthotics and hospital treatments.
 Fund and policy rules, waiting periods and yearly limits apply.
 Child dependants only.
 Available on our family packages, Ultimate Health Cover and selected extras when taken with hospital cover on a family membership.